-The Newberry Library’s Dr. William Scholl Center for American History and Culture will host a four-week summer 2014 NEH seminar for college and university faculty that will explore the history of North America’s border and borderlands, providing participants with a stipend of $3,300.
-In keeping with the recent work in the field and the collection strengths of the Newberry Library, this seminar will take a broad geographic approach, framing borderlands as distinct places at particular moments in time where no single people or sovereignty imposed its will.
+The Newberry Library’s Dr. William Scholl Center for American History and Culture hosted a four-week summer 2014 NEH seminar for college and university faculty that explored the history of North America’s border and borderlands, providing participants with a stipend of $3,300.
+In keeping with the recent work in the field and the collection strengths of the Newberry Library, this seminar took a broad geographic approach, framing borderlands as distinct places at particular moments in time where no single people or sovereignty imposed its will.
 The organizing theme is the process of border-making.
-We will examine three aspects of this theme: how nation-states claiming exclusive territorial sovereignty re-drew the continent’s map; the intersection and sometimes collision of these efforts with other ways of organizing space and people; and the social and political consequences of the enforcement of national territoriality.
-Two questions will guide our examinations of these developments: how did diverse peoples challenge national borders, or use or alter them for their own purposes?
+We examined three aspects of this theme: how nation-states claiming exclusive territorial sovereignty re-drew the continent’s map; the intersection and sometimes collision of these efforts with other ways of organizing space and people; and the social and political consequences of the enforcement of national territoriality.
+Two questions guided our examinations of these developments: how did diverse peoples challenge national borders, or use or alter them for their own purposes?
 And, how does consideration of these topics recast our understanding of the national and intertwined histories of Mexico, the United States, and Canada?

 - About the Institute

 Any views, findings, conclusions, or recommendations expressed here do not necessarily reflect those of the National Endowment for the Humanities.